lord

 lord (plural lords)

-1. A formal title of the lesser British nobility, used as a shortened form for a Lord of the Manor and Lord Proprietor.
+1. A formal title of the lesser British nobility, used for a lord of the manor or Lord Proprietor.

 2. A generic title used in reference to any peer of the British nobility or any peer below the dignity of duke and (as a courtesy title) for the younger sons of dukes and marquesses (see usage note).